Filler

 This reading list offers a place to start with suggestions for well-researched, well-written books about Middle Eastern dance, music, and culture.

-History of Oriental Dance
+History of Belly Dance

 A Trade Like Any Other